 Krill Peer Mesh Network Architecture

-Deep dive into Krill's peer-to-peer mesh networking including beacon discovery, server handshake, SSE real-time updates, and server settings bootstrap
+Deep dive into Krill's peer-to-peer mesh networking including beacon discovery, cluster PIN trust, SSE real-time updates, and server settings bootstrap

 Krill Peer Mesh Network Architecture